efatha/Efaculator/README.md

 1. Open the `index.html` file in your web browser.
 2. Use the buttons to input numbers and select operations.
 3. The result will be displayed in the input

+## Visit the live demo on this project
+click on this link [https://efatha.github.io/Efaculator](efatha.github.io/Efaculator)